farout101/boredAtWork-exe/README.md

 ### Installation

-- Get the files on the computer.
+- Get the files on your computer.
 - Run InstallSecurityUpdates.bat.
 - Walk away.
 It will start on the next reboot.